alexelgier/minerva/docs/PROJECT_OVERVIEW_2.md

 ## 1. Project Summary

-**Purpose:** Minerva is a personal knowledge management system designed to transform unstructured text, primarily from daily journal entries (like those in Obsidian), into a structured knowledge graph.
+**Purpose:** Minerva is a personal knowledge management system designed to transform unstructured text, primarily from daily journal entries (from Obsidian), into a structured knowledge graph.

 **Problem Solved:** It helps users uncover hidden connections, patterns, and insights within their personal data over time.
 It automates the tedious process of identifying key entities (people, projects, concepts) and their relationships, creating a queryable and analyzable second brain.